xmartlabs/android-snapshot-publisher/README.md

 ```

 ## Setup
-The plugin defines a `snapshotPublisher` block where you can add the different setup alongside the android modules.
+The plugin defines a `snapshotPublisher` block where you can add the different setup alongside the Android modules.

 ```groovy
 snapshotPublisher {